Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

-Considering the common architectural components of the studied serverless platforms, we can design a generic architecture, depicted in Figure~\ref{fig:commoncomponents}, that is composed of an underlying function execution framework and eight components on top of that that take care of different aspects of serverless management.
-Note that, a given serverless platform may only have a subset of these components and it may categorize them differently.
+Note that, a given serverless platform may only have a subset of these components, and it may categorize them sightly differently.
 For instance, Knative's main components (Build, Serve, and Event) can be mapped to \emph{Packaging, Execution,} and \emph{Trigger} group of components.
 Function Packager is only needed if the framework requires function code to be transformed into the container or other forms of the compiled function.
 Workflow Pipeline only exists in the frameworks that support function workflows.